jlcruza/FSND/projects/02_trivia_api/starter/backend/README.md

 POST '/questions'
 - Create a new question with the provided data containing the question, the answer, the difficulty, and the category.
 - Request Body: question:string, answer:string, difficulty:int, category:int
-- Returns: A success value indicating if the request was successful.
+- Returns: A success value indicating if the request was successful along with the id of the created newly created question.
-- Sample: `curl -X POST http://127.0.0.1:5000/questions -H "Content-Type: application/json" -d '{"question":"Who is the best?", "answer":"You", "difficulty":1, "category":1}'`
+- Sample: `curl -X POST http://127.0.0.1:5000/questions -H "Content-Type: application/json" -d '{"question":"Who is the best?", "answer":"You", "difficulty":1, "category":3}'`
 ```
 {
+  "created": 47,
   "success": true
 }
 ```